razor-network/whitepaper/README.md

 The design goals of the Razor network are to ensure the long term sustainability of the oracle and the data feeds it provides, a high degree of decentralization, high economic security in a way that protects both stakers and clients of the oracle from various attacks.

- _Stakers are users who lock their funds in a smart contract.
+ _1 Stakers are users who lock their funds in a smart contract.
 This action is known as “staking”.
 Stakers are expected to perform their duties honestly, or else they may lose their funds and future profits._

-##Table of contents
+## Table of contents
 ---

 **1 Introduction**

-1. Motivation
+  1.1 Motivation
-1. Previous work
+  1.2 Previous work
-   1. Lack of high degree of decentralization and economic security
-   1. Lack of long term viability
+     1.2.1 Lack of high degree of decentralization and economic security 1.2.2 Lack of long term viability
-   1. Cognitive load on developers
+     1.2.3 Cognitive load on developers
-   1. Targeted misinformation and invalid source attacks
-   1. Bribing and P+ε attacks
+     1.2.4 Targeted misinformation and invalid source attacks 1.2.5 Bribing and P+ε attacks
-1. Design Goals
+  1.3 Design Goals
-   1. High economic security
+     1.3.1 High economic security
-   1. High degree of decentralization
+     1.3.2 High degree of decentralization
-   1. Protection of stakers from various attacks
-   1. Protection of clients from malicious stakers
+     1.3.3 Protection of stakers from various attacks 1.3.4 Protection of clients from malicious stakers 1.3.5 Censorship resistance
-   1. Censorship resistance
-   1. Ease of use for application developers
-   1. Collusion and bribing attack resistance
+     1.3.6 Ease of use for application developers 1.3.7 Collusion and bribing attack resistance
-1. Architectural overview
+  1.4 Architectural overview
-1. Oracle
+     1.4.1 Oracle
-1. Job manager
+     1.4.2 Job manager
-1. Client Application
+     1.4.3 Client Application
-1. User
+     1.4.4 User

 **2 Architecture**

-1. RAZOR - Native token or Razor network
-   1. Utility of RAZOR
-   1. Supply Schedule
-1. Actors
-1. Oracle Layer
-1. Epoch
-1. States
-1. Job queue
-1. Actions
-1. Stake
-1. Commit
-1. Reveal
-1. Propose Block
-1. Dispute Block
-1. Unstake
-1. Withdraw
-1. Submit results
-9. Submit job
-9. Dispute Results
-4. Dispute mechanism
-4. Incentives and penalties
-1. Penalties and rewards for reporting data
-1. Block reward
-1. Fees
-1. Validity bond
-1. Dispute bond
-1. Penalties for misbehavior
-6. Security
-1. Economic security
-1. Attacks
-1. Influence of large stakers
-1. Takeover
-1. Bribing
-1. Collusion
-1. Griefing
-1. Invalid source attack
-1. Bribing attack
+  2.1 RAZOR - Native token or Razor network
+     2.1.1 Utility of RAZOR
+     2.1.2 Supply Schedule
+  2.2 Actors
+  2.3 Oracle Layer
+     2.3.1 Epoch
+     2.3.2 States
+     2.3.3 Job queue
+     2.3.4 Actions
+         2.3.4.1 Stake
+         2.3.4.2 Commit
+         2.3.4.3 Reveal
+         2.3.4.4 Propose Block
+         2.3.4.5 Dispute Block
+         2.3.4.6 Unstake
+         2.3.4.7 Withdraw
+         2.3.4.8 Submit results
+         2.3.4.9 Submit job
+         2.3.4.10 Dispute Results
+  2.4 Dispute mechanism
+  2.5 Incentives and penalties
+     2.5.1 Penalties and rewards for reporting data 2.5.2 Block reward
+     2.5.3 Fees
+     2.5.4 Validity bond
+     2.5.5 Dispute bond
+     2.5.6 Penalties for misbehavior
+  2.6 Security
+     2.6.1 Economic security
+     2.6.2 Attacks
+         2.6.2.1 Influence of large stakers
+         2.6.2.2 Takeover
+         2.6.2.3 Bribing
+         2.6.2.4 Collusion
+         2.6.2.5 Griefing
+         2.6.2.6 Invalid source attack
+         2.6.2.7 Bribing attack

 **3 Governance**

   3.1 Voting

-**4 Scalability
+**4 Scalability**

-**5 Applications
+**5 Applications**

   5.1 Synthetic assets platform

 **6 Future work**

-1. Scalability improvements
+  6.1 Scalability improvements
-1. Improvements to the governance layer
+  6.2 Improvements to the governance layer

-**7 Acknowledgments
+**7 Acknowledgments**

-##List of figures
+## List of figures

 1 Architectural overview
 2 Process flow in Razor network